Colour: Inflexions and Interactions

 Top image: Detail of colour lithograph by Norman Lockyer, Plate II ‘Radiation and Absorption Spectra’ (1878) in Studies in spectrum analysis (1878) by J. Norman Lockyer.
 Printed in London by Kegan Paul.
 K 544.6/1.

-Accessibility: UNSW Main Library is wheelchair accessible and the exhibition will include large-text artwork labels.
+Accessibility: UNSW Main Library and UNSW Art & Design Paddington Library are wheelchair accessible and the exhibition includes large-text artwork labels.